zoot101/snapraid-daily/README.md

 * Download the script from this page [HERE](https://github.com/zoot101/snapraid-daily/blob/main/snapraid-daily)
 * Place it in /usr/bin and make it executable.
 For Example:
   - `chmod +x snapraid-daily && sudo cp snapraid-daily /usr/bin/`
+* Install the manual entries (optional):
+  - `sudo cp manual/*.1.gz /usr/share/man/man1`
 * Copy the config to **/etc/snapraid-daily.conf** and edit it to your needs.
 Just like above, the comments included should help, if not read on below.
 Note that the script should also run out of the box with the default config file, but will not send any emails.
+  - `sudo cp config/snapraid-daily.conf /etc`
 * Call the script directly to test it out.
 See the [Usage](#usage) section below.
   - `snapraid-daily`
 * Download the snapraid-daily.timer and snapraid-daily.service from the systemd-files folder [HERE](https://github.com/zoot101/snapraid-daily/tree/main/systemd-files) to **/etc/systemd/system**